-The blue skies and scenic vistas of New Mexico are considered some of the most beautiful in the United States, but air pollution can threaten those views.
+The blue skies and scenic vistas of New Mexico are considered to be some of the most beautiful in the United States, but air pollution can threaten those views.
 Human-caused pollution of varied concentrations and sizes in the atmosphere can, along with natural events like dust storms and wildfires, impair or reduce visibility.
 Widespread visibility impairment caused by man-made pollutants over a broad geographic area is known as regional haze.

 EPA Requirements on Regional Haze